takuya-ki/realsense-d400/README.md

 2. To play the recorded bag and to display the images in the bag
 `$ python src/play_bag.py record`

-1. To convert .bag into .mp4
+3. To convert .bag into .mp4
 `$ python src/bag2mp4.py record`

+4. To snap from bag file
+`$ python src/bagsnap.py`

 ## Author